Rainbow-Dreamer/musicpy_docs/docs/Musicpy daw module.md

 ```

 You can change the channel mappings of the daw object by modifying `channel_dict` attribute.
-Change the mapping dictionary of some of the channels will be necessary if not all of the audio files in the sound modules folder loaded for some channels are named as pitches, and you are lazy to rename them.
+Change the mapping dictionary of some of the channels will be necessary if not all of the audio files in the instruments folder loaded for some channels are named as pitches, and you are lazy to rename them.
 ```python
 # change some of the mappings of the 3rd channel of the daw object
 # note that the mappings will always be a pitch maps to a file name (without file extensions)